ufukty/kommunity-genders/README.md

-# Gender ratios among the Turkish language-specific online communities
+# Latest gender ratios among the top Turkish Kommunities

-This projects aims to compare the male-to-female ratio among the language-specific communities in Turkiye.
+This projects aims to compare the male-to-female ratio among the both language and tech specific communities in Turkiye.

 ## Extracting member names